REGION_ID is a code that Google assigns based on

 Congratulations!
 You've successfully deployed a PHP web service on App Engine!

-If you want to continue learning about App Engine, you can keep your GCP project and follow along with Building an App.
+If you want to continue learning about App Engine, you can keep your Cloud project and follow along with Building an App.

-Alternatively, you can delete your GCP project to stop billing for all the resources used within that project.
+Alternatively, you can delete your Cloud project to stop billing for all the resources used within that project.

 Now that you have experience deploying a web service on App Engine, get a more in-depth introduction to PHP on App Engine by reading Building an App.